RebinW/active-directory-domain-services/00-infrastructure-preparation/README.md

 User name and password section:
 - VirtualBox creates a local user automatically during Windows installation
 - It does not log us in as the built-in Admin account
-- It creates a seperate local account (vboxuser) and password we enter
+- It creates a seperate local account (vboxuser) and password we choose to enter

 OS Installation options section:
 - Hostname: The name of the server
 - Domain name: This field does not refer to an Active Directory domain.
 It specifies a temporary DNS suffix automatically applied during automated Wiondows setup.
 This suffix is used to create a network identity for the VM during installation, forexample DC01.myguest.virtualbox.org.
 Since this project requires creating an Active Directory domain manually during domain controller promotion, this automatic DNS suffix was avoided to maintain a clean server config before AD DS deployment.

 ## Rename Server
 When we created the VM and named it DC01, we then only named the VM inside of VirtualBox.
-The name then only belongs to the hypervisor, not to Windows.
+The name then only belongs to the hypervisor, not to Windows OS itself.

 VirtualBox VM name:
 - Used only by VirtualBox to identify the VM on my host PC